Japan in May: When it comes to visiting Japan, May is an ideal time to explore the country.

 Japanese Cuisine

-When it comes to Japanese cuisine, there are a lot of unique dishes and flavors to explore.
+When it comes to Japanese cuisine, there are a lot of unique dishes and flavours to explore.

 Matcha Sweets

-Matcha is a type of green tea that is ground into a fine powder and used in a variety of Japanese sweets.
+Matcha is a type of green tea ground into a fine powder used in various Japanese sweets.

-It has a distinct, slightly bitter flavor that pairs well with sweet ingredients.
+It has a distinct, slightly bitter flavour pairs well with sweet ingredients.

 Some popular matcha sweets to try include:

-- Matcha ice cream: A creamy and refreshing treat that is perfect for a hot day.
+- Matcha ice cream: A refreshing, creamy treat perfect for a hot day.

 - Matcha mochi: Soft and chewy rice cakes filled with sweet red bean paste and coated in matcha powder.